Discovery Day Camps

 - The NIC is a nut-aware facility.
 Please ensure that lunches and snacks are free of nuts, nut products and traces of nuts.
 Snacks that “may contain traces of nuts or nut products” are not permitted.
 Food that does not comply with our policy will be replaced with a healthy alternative.

 - We are outside in all sorts of weather— please send your child with weather-appropriate clothing including hats, sunscreen, and a refillable water bottle.

-- Please pack a pair of indoor shoes, 2 extra masks, and an extra change of clothing.
+- Please pack a pair of indoor shoes, and an extra change of clothing.

 - Camp is a time to make friends, learn, and explore all of the wonders of our natural world.
 To facilitate this, please make sure electronic toys, music devices, video games, trading cards and toys in general stay at home.

 - Please ensure that everything brought to camp is labeled with your child’s name.

 - RBG is not responsible for any items your child loses at camp.
 Please label all of your child’s belongings with their first and last name and leave all valuables at home.
 Campers are asked not to bring items of any significant value.
 RBG does not provide refunds for damaged or lost belongings.
 Please do not bring electronic devices to camp.

 Are There any Restrictions / Guidelines for Food at Camp?